Family of missing Arizona girl, 6, allowed home

-(Reuters) - The parents of a missing 6-year-old Arizona girl who authorities said may have been snatched from her bedroom in Tucson were allowed home on Tuesday after a search of the family home using FBI-trained dogs, police said.
+(Reuters) - The parents of a missing 6-year-old Arizona girl who authorities said may have been snatched from her bedroom in Tucson were allowed home on Tuesday as police began to scale back their physical search efforts after four days.

-The parents of first-grader Isabel Mercedes Celis told detectives she was last seen on Friday night when they tucked her into bed, and was found to have vanished when a family member entered her room the next morning to awaken her, police said.
+The parents of first-grader Isabel Mercedes Celis told detectives she was last seen on Friday night when they tucked her into bed, and was found to have vanished when a family member entered her room the next morning to awaken her.

 After an intense but fruitless door-to-door search of a swath of Tucson surrounding the girl’s house, investigators renewed their focus on the family’s single-story home on Monday morning using specially trained dogs brought in by the FBI.